pkro/laravel8_from_scratch/readme.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# 1 Prerequisites and Setup
+# Prerequisites and Setup

 ## Introdution to MVC in Laravel

-Request (URL call from brower)
+Request (URL call from browser)
     -> laravel app is loaded
     -> registered response is loaded from `routes.php`, e.g. `Route::get('/', [PizzaController::class, 'index']);`
     -> Controller delegates SQL queries to eloquent model; Controller is also the place for domain knowledge / business logic